 Grand Theft Auto V

-All that aside, GTA V is an absolute marvel and shining example of video game perfection.
-The world of Los Santos is alive and well, the characters are an absolute delight, and the gameplay is the best the franchise has to offer.
+All that aside, GTA V is an absolute marvel and a shining example of video game perfection.
+The world of Los Santos is alive and well, the characters are an absolute delight, and the gameplay is the best the franchise offers.

 While Rockstar is currently content (as far as we know) with supporting Grand Theft Auto Online over GTA VI, it’s honestly hard to blame them.
 The framework that was set up in GTA V was rock solid.
 There’s a reason why the game has seen countless remasters and re-releases: it’s a work of art.